A complete Travel Guide on Finland answering why, when, where and what to explore in the land of thousand lakes and midnight sun.

 Me: No Sir, Finland is different from Norway.

 Immigration Officer: Haven’t seen many Indians going to Finland.
-Whats’s so special?
+What’s so special?

 Me: There’s a lot to see in Finland like Northern Lights, Santa’s Home, 188,000 lakes and Reindeer Safari among others.

 The above conversation affirms how little we know about Finland, the Nordic wonderland sandwiched between Sweden and Russia.
-But we are in for a change in 2017 as Finland celebrates its centenary of independence with yearlong celebrations.
-There can’t be a better time than 2017 to visit.
+But we are in for a change as Finland celebrated its centenary of independence in 2017 with yearlong celebrations.
+There can’t be a better time than NOW to visit.
 Before you take off, let me take you on a virtual Arctic Safari of the Arctic nation, whose resident is the most famous resident of the world – Santa Claus.

 Here’s a complete Travel Guide on Finland answering why, when, where and what to explore in the land of thousand lakes and midnight sun: